LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 **************

 Lasso Server provides a built-in users and groups system.
-Initially, this system is only used to secure access to the Lasso Admin application.
-It can be used to provide authentication for your own web apps; however, Lasso is also flexible enough to support custom security & authentication mechanisms.
+Initially, this system is only used to secure access to the Lasso Server Admin application.
+It can be used to provide authentication for your own web apps; however, Lasso is also flexible enough to support custom security and authentication mechanisms.

-Lasso's security system data is stored in a SQLite database located in the instance's :file:`SQLiteDBs` directory.
-Passwords are not stored in plain text, although other information such as user names and group names are unencrypted.
+Lasso's security system data is stored in a SQLite database located in the instance's "SQLiteDBs" directory.
+Passwords are not stored in plain text, though other information such as user names and group names are unencrypted.

 Within the system, users are grouped into particular realms.
-Realms completely separate their users such that the same username/password combination could exist in two different realms and they would be considered two unique users.
+A :dfn:`realm` completely separates its users such that the same username+password combination could exist in two different realms and they would be considered two unique users.
 A user only ever belongs to one realm which it is assigned to when the user is created.
 When a Lasso Server instance is first initialized, a "Lasso Security" realm is created.
 This is the default realm used in all the security-related methods and types.
 Alternate realms can be specified when needed.

 Users can be grouped together.
-Each group can contain zero or more users.
+Each :dfn:`group` can contain zero or more users.
 Users can belong to multiple groups at the same time.
 Users from different realms can belong to the same group.
 The special group "ANYUSER" always consists of all users.
-The special group "ADMINISTRATORS" is used to control who can access the Lasso Admin application as well as other system-related applications.
+The special group "ADMINISTRATORS" is used to control who can access the Lasso Server Admin application as well as other system-related applications.

 The built-in security system is accessed through two different interfaces: the set of ``auth_…`` methods and the :type:`security_registry` object.